Play Live Radio

 KCLU

-Family members showed up throughout the day Friday at Glass House Farms in Camarillo, looking for information and to pick up personal items from loved ones in the way of yesterday's big immigration raid.
+Family members showed up throughout the day on Friday at Glass House Farms in Camarillo, looking for information and to pick up personal items from loved ones in the wake of a large immigration raid.

-Department of Homeland Security officials report they arrested about 200 undocumented workers during Thursday's immigration raids in Ventura and Santa Barbara Counties.
+Department of Homeland Security officials report they arrested about 200 undocumented workers during Thursday's raids on Glass House Farms in Ventura and Santa Barbara Counties, with all but about 10 of the arrests at the Camarillo location.

-It was a sad scene Friday outside the Glass House Farms facility in Camarillo.
-Family members showed up, trying to learn more about loved ones who were among the approximately 200 arrested.
+Family members showed up at the Camarillo site Friday, trying to learn more about loved ones who were arrested.
 Some were also picking up personal items left behind.

 Two teenage sisters standing outside told KCLU News their mother had been arrested, and they were there to pick up her ID and other belongings.
 They didn’t want to be interviewed, but said their mother called them from a detention facility in Los Angeles, and told them she was being deported to Mexico.